GuoChen018/raindrops/README.md

 - **Click**: Create a burst of raindrops at the cursor position
 - **Circle Physics**: Watch raindrops bounce off circular obstacles at realistic angles
+- **Audio Controls**: Use the sound button (🔊/🔇) and volume slider in the top-right corner
+- **Sound Effects**: Listen for subtle 'plink' sounds when rain hits different surfaces
-- **Automatic**: Rain falls continuously and creates splash effects when hitting surfaces
+- **Automatic**: Rain falls continuously with immersive audio and visual effects

 ## Technical Details